 Below are some of the top reasons why organisations decide to invest in sustainability reporting software, some ‘Do’s and Don’ts’ for selecting software and a checklist of what to consider when making the decision.

-Why do organisations invest in sustainability reporting software?
+Why do organisations invest in sustainability and ESG reporting software?

-There are a number of different reasons why organisations decide to adopt sustainability reporting software.
+There are a number of different reasons why organisations decide to adopt sustainability and ESG reporting software.
 Here are a few:

 - Drives accountability, transparency and efficiency